Jarrad Wright extends until 2024

-South Adelaide is pleased to reveal that senior coach Jarrad Wright has inked a new deal until the end of 2022.
+South Adelaide is pleased to announce that senior coach Jarrad Wright has inked a new deal until the end of 2024.

 South Adelaide Chief Executive Officer, Neill Sharpe said the Club was confident of the direction it was heading under Wright's leadership.

-"The way Jarrad has been able to develop the football program and the culture of the group over the last three years has been outstanding"
+"The way Jarrad has been able to develop the football program and the culture of the group over the last four seasons has been outstanding."

-"We have some exciting talent being produced through our pathway and with further improvements & hard work over the pre-season I'm confident we can go a step or two further"
+"We have some exciting talent being produced through our pathway and with further improvements to our list and hard work over the pre-season I'm confident we can continue to challenge."

 Prior to being appointed as senior coach at South Adelaide, Wright underwent an extensive coaching apprenticeship that included stints as an assistant coach at both Woodville-West Torrens and South Adelaide, guiding the Eagles Reserves to back-to-back premierships and taking control of his own program at Henley Sharks and leading them to a premiership in the Adelaide Footy League.

-In 2019 Wright was selected as a assistant for the West End State team that took on WA in Perth.
+In 2019 and 2021 Wright was selected as an assistant coach for the West End State team that took on WA.

 Also a talented player, Wright was drafted by the Brisbane Lions with pick 35 of the 2001 AFL National Draft, after leading South Australia's Under-18s, and spent two years on their list through their premiership successes of the early 2000s under the tutelage of the great Leigh Matthews.